Locations:

 What is the prognosis (outlook) for vitamin B12 deficiency?

-The prognosis for people who have vitamin B12 deficiency depends on how early the deficiency is diagnosed and treated.
-If the vitamin B12 deficiency is caught early, most people are able to get rid of their symptoms with treatment.
+The prognosis for people with vitamin B12 deficiency depends on how early the deficiency is diagnosed and treated.
+If the vitamin B12 deficiency is caught early, most symptoms improve with treatment.
 Depending on the cause of your vitamin B12 deficiency, you may have to only take medication for a short amount of time, or you may have to take medication for the rest of your life.

 Living With